JrVerbiest/jrverbiest.github.io/README.md

     - [MS DataConnect](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences/ms-dataconnect-and-medemotion).
 An initiative of the University MS Center to build a multidisciplinary data infrastructure that enhances care and research for individuals with multiple sclerosis.
     - PROSPeCD.
 In collaboration with project partners KU Leuven and the University of Antwerp, this initiative aims to learn from international Population Health Management (PHM) practices and implement them in Belgium.

-​	Additionally, exploring the Observational Medical Outcomes Partnership (OMOP) Common Data 	Model (CDM) and FHIR® (Fast Healthcare Interoperability Resources), more specifically, the use of 	FHIR® in remote patient monitoring.
+​	Additionally, exploring the Observational Medical Outcomes Partnership (OMOP) Common Data 	Model (CDM) and FHIR® (Fast Healthcare Interoperability Resources), and more specifically, the use 	of FHIR® in remote patient monitoring.
-​

 - **Researcher - Technical Developer** @ [Rehabilitation Research Center - Reval](https://www.uhasselt.be/nl/onderzoeksgroepen/reval), Hasselt University, Belgium, part-time & fixed-term, Jan 2022 - Dec 2024

     - Researcher, part-time & fixed-term, Jan 2024 - Dec 2024